-- 1. Data and insights available to decision-makers facilitate analysis. - 2.
-Often confused with data visualization, data presentation architecture is a much skill set. - 3.
-A is a circular graphical representation of statistical data that is segmented to demonstrate numerical proportion. - 4.
-If the data is related with geographic information, are a simple and effective approach to illustrate the relationship. - 5. indicate patterns or relative concentrations that might otherwise be obscured by overlapping marks on a map, allowing to identify areas with a larger or lesser number of data points.
+l 1 T 2 T 3 T 4 T 5 T • Fill in the blanks 1 Data and insights available to decision-makers facilitate analysis.
+2 2.
+Often confused with data Visualisation, data presentation architecture is a much skill set. ll set.
+3 3.
+Ais a circular graphical representation of statistical data that is segmented demonstrate numerical proportion. gmented to 4 4.
+If the data is related with geographic information, are a simple and effective appro illustrate the relationship. approach to 5 5 indicate patterns or relative concentrations that might otherwise be obscur overlapping marks on a map, allowing to identify areas with a larger or lesser number of data poi •

 1 decision 2 broader

-3 pie chart (or circle chart) 4 maps
+3 3 pie chart (or circle chart) 4 maps

-5 Density mans
+5 Density maps